 For dogs who bark at strangers out the window, close your curtains so that the dog can't see outside anymore.
 Place your dog's crate away from the front of your home where street sounds may set off his barking.
 When outside playing in your yard, if your dog starts barking at strangers, immediately take him back inside.
 This puts a stop to the fun play so your dog will be less likely to continue barking.

-Exercise your corgi.
+Exercise your corgi daily because dogs that don't bark a lot get plenty of exercise to keep them calm.
 While exercising doesn't directly train your corgi to stop barking, it does wear off any excess energy your pooch may have.
 An abundance of energy running through a dog that isn't let out often results in frustration, which can lead to nuisance barking.

 Corgis are extremely active dogs.
 Therefore, walk, run, or swim with your corgi daily to burn off the energy.
 Canine agility training is a great activity for corgis too.
 Remember, an exercised corgi will be too tired to bark every time she sees or hears something new.

 Ignore your corgi when it barks at an action you are displaying.
 Corgis love to be involved in all aspects of their owners lives, including barking sometimes at what they're doing, whether it's vacuuming, exercising, or washing dishes.
 This is often your dog's way of becoming a part of your activity.
 If you ignore your corgi, you are showing her that barking means she is left out.
 Once your corgi stops barking, even if it's just for a few moments, give your dog a treat as a reward.
 Doing this shows your corgi that silence is rewarded, while barking is not.